philzook58/philzook58.github.io/_posts/2024-09-09-string_knuth.md

 When we say strings, we mean the same thing as sequences.
 There isn't anything intrinsically textual about what we're doing.

-Having said that, it is neat an intriguing that you can use the commonly available string manipulation libraries to achieve string rewriting needs.
+Having said that, it is neat that you can use the commonly available string manipulation libraries to achieve string rewriting needs.
 String rewriting is the analog of repeatedly applying find/replace rules.

 Try it out on colab: <https://colab.research.google.com/github/philzook58/philzook58.github.io/blob/master/pynb/2024-09-09-string_knuth.ipynb>